Government proposes for partial early old-age pension granted before 16 January 2026 to not impact general social security benefit

-The Ministry of Social Affairs and Health is currently requesting comments on a draft government proposal for new legislation.
+The Government has proposed an amendment to the Act on General Social Security Benefit.
 If the proposal passes into law, a partial early old-age pension granted before 16 January 2026 will no longer have an effect on general social security benefit.
-The government proposal is slated to be submitted to Parliament in spring 2026.
 If approved by Parliament, the new legislation can be applied retroactively as from 1 May 2026.

-The general social security benefit (yleistuki) is a means-tested benefit.
+The general social security benefit is a means-tested benefit.
 This means that if you have capital income or other income that is not wages or salary, that income can have an impact on the amount of general social security benefit you can get.
 According to the Act on General Social Security Benefit, a partial early old-age pension is taken into account as income in the means test for the general social security benefit, and it can reduce the amount of general social security benefit you can get.

-The Ministry of Social Affairs and Health is currently requesting comments on its draft government proposal for new legislation.
+The Government has proposed an amendment to the Act on General Social Security Benefit.
 If the proposal passes into law, a partial early old-age pension granted before 16 January 2026 will no longer have an effect on general social security benefit.

 However, the legislative change would not apply to partial early old-age pensions granted on or after 16 January 2026.
 Those will still count as income in the means test for the general social security benefit even if the proposal passes into law.